ied3vil/LanguageSwitcher/README.md

 # LanguageSwitcher
-Laravel Language Switcher
+Laravel Language Switcher Package

-Simple to use, bla bla
+##Installation

+##Usage

+##More Information
+You can find more information on regarding this package on my website, http://www.ied3vil.com